To view Microsoft Word documents (doc) you may need to download Word viewer.

 Charles Toombs, Ph.D.

 Dr. Charles Toombs has been a member of the department since 1991 and is currently the department's Academic Advisor and Chair.
 He has published works in refereed and scholarly journals and books and non-refereed publications include essays and articles on: James Baldwin, Samuel R. Delaney, Jessie Fauset, Rudolph Fisher, Josiah Henson, Nella Larsen, John Lewis, Terry McMillan, Gloria Naylor, Eugene Perkins, Kalamu ya Salaam, Joyce Carol Thomas, Wallace Thurman, Alice Walker, and Tom Weatherly.

 Dr. Shirley Weber is a Professor Emeritus of Africana Studies.
-She has been a member of the department since its inception in 1972.
+She was a member of the department since its inception in 1972 until 2010.
 Educated in the public schools of Los Angeles, she has a BA, MA and Ph.D. from the University of California, Los Angeles in the area of speech communications.
 Dr. Weber is recognized nationally and internationally for her ground breaking work to establish the discipline of Africana Studies.
 2002-2006 she served as president of the largest international organization of professionals in the field of Africana Studies, the National Council for Black Studies.
 She has served on the editorial boards of the Western Journal of Black Studies and the International Journal of Africana Studies.
 Dr. Weber is currently a member of the California State Assembly, representing the 79th district.